Swinney says sorry to Gypsy Travellers for ‘trauma’ of the ‘tinker experiment’

 When families became too big to be housed in the huts, children would sometimes be taken away.

-The Scottish Government has been carrying out research into the impact of what happened.
+The Scottish Government has been carrying out research into the impact of what happened – with report, by the Third Generation Project at St Andrews University, revealing “discriminatory” policies had been carried out in 27 of Scotland’s current 32 local authorities.

+The Church of Scotland also issued “a heartfelt and genuine apology for these historic wrongs”.

 The First Minister told MSPs “without ambiguity” that “what happened to Gypsy Traveller communities in Scotland was unacceptable”.